eugerr/anime-terminal/README.md

-# Anime@Terminal
+# Kaonashi

-Anime@Terminal is a minimalist anime streaming website with a unique terminal-inspired interface.
+Kaonashi is a minimalist anime streaming website with a unique terminal-inspired interface.

 ## Features: